knowit/snappysense/aws/README.md

 * [DATA-MODEL.md](DATA-MODEL.md) describes the data model of the back-end databases.
 * [MQTT-PROTOCOL.md](MQTT-PROTOCOL.md) describes the details of the communication protocols used to communicate between the devices and AWS IoT.

+Code is mostly in subdirectories:

+* The AWS Lambda function that implements the back-end is in `lambda/`.
+* A utility command line program that talks directly to the databases (bypassing the lambda) and allows tables to be created, deleted, and inspected is in `dbop/`.
+* Test programs for the setup phase are in `test-lambdas/`